Corporation Tax is paid by limited companies trading in the UK. It also applies to any foreign businesses that have a branch office in the UK.

 Businesses based in the UK, on the other hand, must pay tax on all their profits – both UK and worldwide.

-To work out how much Corporation Tax it owes, the business must calculate its profit and loss.
-It then uses this information to submit a Company Tax Return.
+To work out how much Corporation Tax it owes, the business must calculate its profit and loss figures, and report this information on its Company Tax Return.
 Any business which receives a ‘notice to deliver a Company Tax Return’ from HMRC must submit one.

 The submission deadline for a Company Tax Return is 12 months after the end of the accounting period which it relates to.